-Svingen teaches Public History and American Indian history, with research, publication, and outreach interests in American Indian history.
+Svingen teaches Public History and American Indian history, with research, and publication interests in American Indian history.

 Two of his cross-listed classes, History of North American Indians, (History 308/Comparative Ethnic Studies 375) and American Indian Sovereignty and Federal Law, (History 410/Political Science 410/Anthropology 410), are now offered online in Washington State University’s Global Campus.

 Svingen’s refereed publications include The Northern Cheyenne Indian Reservation, 1877-1900 (University Press of Colorado, 1994), The History of the Idaho National Guard (Idaho Military Division, 1995), and Splendid Service, A History of the Montana National Guard, 1867-2006 (Washington State University Press, 2010 – Video).
 He has published scholarly articles in the Western Historical Quarterly, American Indian Culture and Research Journal, American Indian Quarterly, and Montana, The Magazine of Western History.

 Covering topics such as traditional land use, treaty rights, water rights, hunting and fishing rights, and repatriation, he has authored, edited, and collaborated on contracted reports for the Shoshone-Bannock Tribes of Idaho, The Fort Lemhi Indian Community, the Crow Tribe of Montana, the Navajo Nation, the Mescalero Apache Tribe, the Native American Rights Fund (Pawnee repatriation), the Nez Perce Tribe of Idaho, and the Lac Courte Oreilles Band of Chippewa Indians.